 DAY 3: THAI CULTURE

-Use the last day of your three days in Chiang Mai, to learn more about the local culture…and eat more delicious food.
+Use the last day of your three days in Chiang Mai to learn more about the local Thai culture…and eat more delicious Chiang Mai food.

-One of the best ways to get a glimpse of local life is to visit the markets where residents do their daily shopping.
-In Chiang Mai, the most popular day market is Warorot Market in Chinatown, which is just a short walk (or Grab Taxi ride).
+An ideal way to get a glimpse of local life is to visit the markets where residents do their daily shopping.
+In Chiang Mai, the most popular day market is Warorot Market in Chinatown, which is just a short walk (or Grab Taxi ride) from the Old Town.

-Top Tip: Prepared market food is a great opportunity to try several different local dishes.
+Top Tip: Prepared market food is also available and is a great opportunity to try several different dishes.
 Look for food vendors that have the longest lines and order what the locals are ordering!

 Monk Chat, Meditation, Museums (or a Swim!)

-In the afternoon, spend time chatting with a monk, taking a class on meditation or visiting one of the Chiang Mai museums.
-Or, if you just need time to relax, go for a refreshing swim at your hotel pool!
+In the afternoon, spend time chatting with a monk, taking a class on meditation or visiting one of the top Chiang Mai museums.

 Monk Chat